sparameswaran/airway-shipment-orchestrator/README.md

 * `AirwaysShipmentDetail` contains the airway shipment bill generated per unique address against the aggregated shipments for a given batch submission.

-* `UPSTracking` contains the UPS Tracker id and associated shipping request/response and the related shipment record id.
 ![](imgs/DynamoDB-Structure.png)

 ### Key API Gateway and Lambda Functions